darthlukan/react-user-card/README.md

         content: '<Text goes here, maybe a description, or a comment, etc.>' }), document.getElementById('<card-holder ID>'));
 ```

+> NOTE: If you want a styled card, you'll have to copy the ```card.css``` file
+> from wherever you're installing your npm modules and include it in your HTML
+> files.
+I'm looking into a better method for this.

 ## License
 > MIT, see LICENSE file